slowbull/MPIPlatform/README.md

 # Platform for distributed optimization experiments using OpenMPI

 ## Introduction
 This project is a platform for distributed optimization expriments using OpenMPI.
-This platform is used to implement the expeirments of our recent papers [1][2][3].
+This platform is used to implement the expeirments of our recent papers [1][2].
 Please cite them if this code helps you. :)

 [1] Zhouyuan Huo, Heng Huang, Asynchronous Stochastic Gradient Descent with Variance Reduction for Non-Convex Optimization.
 AAAI, 2017

 [2]Zhouyuan Huo, Bin Gu, Heng Huang, Decoupled Asynchronous Proximal Stochastic Gradient Descent with Variance Reduction. arXiv

-[3]Zhouyuan Huo, Heng Huang, Distributed asynchronous dual free stochastic dual coordinate ascent. arXiv

 ## Installation